 If you’re seeing a game at the Garden, chances are you might want to go out afterward.
 That’s why there are over a dozen bars within a few hundred feet of the arena.
 Here is the best on-foot bar crawl route near TD Garden in Boston.

 1. The Fours Restaurant & Bar

-Tasty apps, beers and cocktails, and lots of decorative sports memorabilia lining the walls.
-Hopefully Boston won the game, and this can be the perfect place to start the celebrations.
+Tasty apps, beers and cocktails, and lots of decorative sports memorabilia line the walls.
+Hopefully, Boston won the game, and this can be the perfect place to start the celebrations.
 Located about 250 feet from TD Garden, this is just a few steps away.
 A perfect place to kick off your Boston bar crawl near TD Garden.

 3. Porters Bar and Grill

 Porters Bar is much smaller, so it has a more cozy vibe.
 A great spot to get together before or after a game at TD Garden.
 Burgers, Fries, fresh beer, and wine.
 Stop in for a quick pint, or sit down and relax in the comfy lighting and watch some TV.

 Right next door to Porters, McGann’s Irish Pub is another cozy spot with typical pub bites and drinks.
 Often hosting live music performances, this spot could be where you spend the majority of your night.
 With a red door entrance and a rustic stone wall in the back, McGann’s is a great bar for a fresh pint of Guinness.

 5. The Harp